Palos Park, Illinois: Education

 High school students in eastern portions are served by Consolidated High School District 230's Amos Alonzo Stagg High School.

 Southwest Suburban Montessori School is located in Palos Park.

 Palos Park Public Library was founded in 1936 and has been part of the village government since 1945.

 Transportation

 Palos Park has a station on Metra's SouthWest Service, which provides rail service to Chicago's Union Station on weekdays and Saturdays.
+Pace provides bus service on Route 379 connecting Palos Park to destinations across the Southland.